- 1 What antiviral pills for COVID-19 are currently available?

 Will there be a COVID-19 pill mandate?

 There is no reason to think the federal government or state governments will issue a pill mandate for people diagnosed with COVID-19.
-There is however a long history of vaccine mandates as a public health measure.

 If you are diagnosed with COVID-19, work with your doctor or a healthcare professional to determine the best treatment for you.